The Seven or Eight Deaths of Stella Fortuna

 Stella is a sensation and I fell in love with her immediately.
 She’s beautiful, unstoppable, and determined to never be married.
 Her father is a selfish jerk, but only she can see it.
 She does not want to have a future like her mother’s present, because she sees marriage as the thing that makes her mother so unhappy.
 Her sister, Tina, is quiet and well-behaved.
 She looks up to Stella.
 As a little sister myself, it made me remember how much I idolized my sister when I was younger (and still do).
 They also have a brother who returns from war a different person.
 Their family life is tough (I am glad I did not live in small-town Italy in the 1920s) and full of emotional upheavals and drama (mostly caused by Stella’s father).

-What I loved most about this book was the sensory writing.
+What I loved most about The Seven or Eight Deaths of Stella Fortuna was the sensory writing.
 I could feel the Italian sun warming me as I read.
 I could smell the orange trees that Stella and Tina pick fruit from and see the village that Stella grows up in.
 I could hear Stella’s mother’s scream when she finds her daughter bleeding in another near-death experience.
 I could also smell the herbs that they use to ward off the bad juju that clearly haunts our heroine.